Apereo-Learning-Analytics-Initiative/OpenLRS/README.md

 ### Overriding properties

-A list of common properties can be found: http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html
+A list of Spring-Boot properties can be found: http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html Some common properties of interest are listed below.

 ### Tomcat Configuration Options
 * server.port=8080